 Dr. Mark Rubinstein, Medical University of South Carolina (MUSC)

-Vijay Vishal, Doctoral Student in Mechanical Engineering, ERAU
+Vijay Duraisamy, Doctoral Student in Mechanical Engineering (2021)

 Award for Artistic Merit at The American Society for Gravitational and Space Research 2017 Combustion Art Competition

 Multiple Clusters of Cells after two days in the incubator

 Single Cluster of Cells after two days in the incubator

 Graduate and Undergraduate Student Advising

 Nikita Amberkar, Senior Melisa Mastroliberti, Senior Jana Alaslani, Sophomore Izzy Halphen, Junior Prajwal Srikanth, Junior Vijay Duraisamy, "Fabrication of Rocket and Payload Bay Area", First Prize Group Award, Discovery Day, April 2020.